Timothy-Arnold/COVID-Image-Segmentation/README.md

 # COVID-Image-Segmentation
-Models for segmentation of lung lesions in CT scans of COVID patients.
+Using various ML models for the segmentation of lung lesions in CT scans of COVID patients.

 Data from Kaggle: https://www.kaggle.com/datasets/maedemaftouni/covid19-ct-scan-lesion-segmentation-dataset/data